Police urge vigilance as thieves and scammers target Japan's typhoon-hit areas | The Japan Times

 In another case, a resident encountered a thief at home at night.
 The resident did not incur any damage.
 As the intruder left, he said he came just to confirm the resident’s safety.

-A purse was also stolen from a house left unlocked in the city of Kakuda in the prefecture.
+A purse was stolen from a house left unlocked in the city of Kakuda, Miyagi.

 The police patrol shelters and warn evacuees of fraudulent business operators who charge hefty fees for construction work and disposal of disaster waste.

-A 72-year-old woman from the Tomitake district in the city of Nagano saw a young man in a police uniform who asked her neighbors about their families on Oct.
+A 72-year-old woman of the Tomitake district in the city of Nagano saw a young man in a police uniform who asked her neighbors about their families on Oct.
 16.

 The man claimed to have been dispatched to the “Yanagisawa” police box.
 But there is no such place as Yanagisawa nearby, and the uniform did not bear the police logo, according to the woman.